Student Code of Conduct

 Mission Statement: At Valleycliffe Elementary School, we believe that all children have the right to learn in a safe, caring and supportive environment.
 Our expectations are that students will be kind, cooperative, and respectful.

 The School Board in its policy on student conduct, states that the school must be a place for orderly, purposeful high quality endeavours, within a pleasant, positive and supportive atmosphere of human interactions.

 Among the student behaviours and attitudes that the Board expects to be evident in the school are the following:

 - Responsibility: Students should gradually assume more responsibility for themselves, (as individuals and as members of society) as they get older.
-They should become responsible for undertaking, organizing and engaging in their learning.
+They should become responsible for undertaking, organizing and completing school work and for meeting social obligations.

 - Quality: Students should meet or exceed school standards for language, dress, attendance, and behaviour and strive for excellence in all their school endeavors.